JOBS & SKILLS wa

 I am doing the Advanced Diploma of Telecommunications Network Engineering course to learn more about fibre technologies.
 Dense Wavelength Division Multiplexing (DWDM) technologies are going to be the future of Telecom.
 I am learning relevant information about how to manage fibre to complete an entire project using DWDM technologies.
 The.

 I am very happy with the trainers and staff who have shown excellent support and kindness during my studies here at NIT.
-Elaine, the internship manager, is also working closely with me to prepare for internship, which is arranged by NIT at no additional costs for IT students.
-I recommend.
+Elaine, the internship manager, is also working closely with me to prepare for the internship, which is arranged by NIT at no additional cost for IT students.
+I.